ibm-cloud-docs/appid/cd-messages.md

 | `%{user.firstName}` | Displays the user's specified given name. |
 | `%{user.formattedName}` | Displays the user's full name. |
 | `%{user.lastName}` | Displays the user's specified surname. |
-{: caption="Table 1.
-The parameters that you can use in your messages to users" caption-side="top"}
+{: caption="The parameters that you can use in your messages to users" caption-side="top"}

 ### Email: Welcome